Trump's Fights With GOP Over Syria Come At The 'Worst Possible Moment'

 "No president likes to have his own party argue with him," said former House Speaker Newt Gingrich, who's also an informal Trump adviser.
 He said Republicans have legitimate concerns with Trump about the decision, including the lack of advance notice.

-But by disagreeing with Trump over Syria, "they're proving they are independent" of him, said Gingrich.
-"They're proving that they're not automatically going to do what Trump wants," said Gingrich, who led the 1998 investigation to impeach former President Bill Clinton.
+But by disagreeing with Trump over Syria, "they're proving they are independent" of him, said Gingrich, who led the 1998 investigation to impeach former President Bill Clinton.
+"They're proving that they're not automatically going to do what Trump wants."

 On Wednesday, Turkey launched airstrikes against allied Kurdish fighters in northern Syria just days after Trump said he would remove U.S. troops from the immediate area.
-Trump justified the decision by arguing it was time to end the United States' involvement in "endless wars."
+Trump justified the decision by arguing it was time to end U.S. involvement in "endless wars."

 "The worst mistake that the United States has ever made in my opinion was going into the Middle East," Trump said.

-Loyal allies like Sen. Lindsey Graham, R-S.C., blasted Trump's decision and said it "will be the biggest mistake of his presidency" if not reversed.
+Loyal allies such as Sen. Lindsey Graham, R-S.C., blasted Trump's decision and said it "will be the biggest mistake of his presidency" if not reversed.

 At least one Republican went a step further with his criticism of Trump.